-Associate Professor and Chair, Department of Irish Language and Literature
+Associate Professor, Department of Irish Language and Literature

 Fellow, of the Keough-Naughton Institute for Irish Studies Fellow, Nanovic Institute for European Studies